microsoft/api-guidelines/Guidelines.md

 ### 10.5.
 Using a delta link
 The client requests changes by invoking the GET method on the delta link.
-The client MUST use the delta URL as is -- in other words the client MUST NOT modify the URL in any way (e.g., parsing it and adding additional query string parameters).
+The client MUST use the delta URL as is -- in other words, the client MUST NOT modify the URL in any way (e.g., parsing it and adding additional query string parameters).
 In this example:

 ```http